Health & Wellness

 But, if you’ve seen the doc and they’ve diagnosed your pup with urinary incontinence, you might’ve received a prescription for Proin.
 Here are some side effects you should look out for when administering this medication to your dog.

-Veterinarians prescribe Proin to dogs to help keep urine from leaking out of their bladders when they’re not intentionally peeing (aka urinary incontinence), Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Veterinarians prescribe Proin to dogs to help keep urine from leaking out of their bladders when they’re not intentionally peeing (aka urinary incontinence), Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.
 It helps by improving the muscle tone of their urethral sphincter.

 “Proin doesn’t cure urinary incontinence, but it helps manage it,” Dr. Singler shares.
 It comes in a liquid or tablet form and can be a long-term management solution to your pup’s urinary woes.